GrayChristopher/TrashLab_ICP_Engine/README.md

 They are not treated as perfect or complete.
 The pipeline preserves source provenance so records can be validated downstream.

+They also fit the constraint of this prototype: they are publicly available and do not require purchasing a commercial dataset before proving the underlying discovery model.

 ## 2. Qualification and Enrichment

 The qualification layer separates likely operating waste haulers from obvious non-ICP records.